 You can pull up your boarding pass with your phone using a mobile app for the airline you are flying on but you can also hold a printed boarding pass.

 Try to have those already in your hand as you enter the line so that you do not hold it up and can smoothly get through.
+If you forgot your ID or realized you just lost it read up on what to do here.

 Remove items for screening